poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

 Modifying the example `Message` object to the `Iq` object
 -------------------------

-To convert the Message into the Iq object, a new handler for the Iq should be registered, in the same maner as in the `,,Extend message with tags''`part.
+To convert the Message into the Iq object, a new handler for the Iq should be registered, in the same manner as in the `,,Extend message with tags''`part.
 The following example contains several types of Iq different types to catch.
 It can be used to check the difference between the Iq request and Iq response or to verify the correctness of the objects.
 All of the Iq messages should be passed to the sender with the same ID parameter, otherwise the sender receives the Iq with the timeout error.

 .. code-block:: python